kfirbreger/Kfir-Breger-Blog/src/installing-apache2-php5-and-mysql5-on-os-x-tiger.md

 Title:Installing Apache2, PHP5 and MySQL5 on OS X Tiger
 Date: 2009-05-04 21:45:50
-Tags: apache, guide, guide, install, mysql, os x, php, web
+Tags: apache, guide, install, mysql, os x, php, web

 Tiger comes bundled with Apache 1.3 and PHP4.
 While these are still used for web development they are defenetly on the way out.
 For this reason I have